Outlier622/Document-Q-A/README.md

 Recent conversation turns are used to rewrite incomplete follow-up questions into standalone document-retrieval queries.

-User: What insurance coverage does the lease require?
-User: What about the second option?
+User: What insurance coverage does the lease require?User: What about the second option?

 The second question is rewritten into a complete document query before retrieval.